wheeler-microfluidics/hv513-board/README.md

 ### Other methods ###

-Below is a list of the attributes of the `rpc_project_template.Proxy` Python class.
+Below is a list of the attributes of the `hv507_switching_board.Proxy` Python class.
 Note that many of the [Arduino API][1] functions (e.g., `pin_mode`, `digital_write`, etc.) are exposed through the RPC API.